We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Another aspect to consider is how you plan on using your bread.
 For example, if you prefer to make cold sandwiches, you may want to opt for a product that can be stored at room temperature rather than one that has to be thawed and toasted.

-Ingredient-wise, look for products with an overall short ingredient list that mostly consists of whole grains and seeds, such as quinoa, brown rice, or flax seeds.
+Ingredient-wise, look for products with an overall short ingredient list that consists mostly of whole grains and seeds, such as quinoa, brown rice, or flaxseed.
 Try to avoid those with artificial additives or colors, as they’re likely to be more highly processed.

 Depending on the type of toppings and fillings you plan on using, you may also want to look for breads that are higher in fiber and protein.

 As with all breads, look for products that are lower in sugar and sodium.
 Also, keep in mind that many gluten-free breads can be higher in carbs, which may not fit into your diet if you’re following a lower carb eating plan.

 When choosing a gluten-free bread, you may want to factor in its nutritional profile, its ingredients, and your intended use for it.
 If you are on a strict gluten-free diet, opt for products that are certified gluten-free by a third-party organization.

 What are the benefits of eating gluten-free bread?

 There is no benefit to consuming gluten-free bread in place of traditional bread unless you have been diagnosed with celiac disease or another gluten-related disorder (